What is CRM and How It Transforms Business

 Who Needs a CRM System

-CRM is valuable for any business working with customers, but especially critical for:
+CRM is valuable for businesses working with customers, but especially relevant for:

-- Long sales cycles: B2B services, consulting, complex equipment — where each deal goes through 5-10 stages and losing context costs money
+- Long sales cycles: B2B services, consulting and complex equipment, where losing deal context is costly

-- Repeat sales: e-commerce, service companies where customer LTV depends on communication quality
+- Repeat sales: e-commerce and service companies where communication quality affects repeat requests

-- Teams of 3+ sales reps: when you need a unified customer view instead of scattered notebooks and chat threads
+- Sales teams: when you need a unified customer view instead of scattered notebooks and chat threads

-- Freelancers & agencies: managing projects, deadlines, and communication with multiple clients simultaneously
+- Agencies and service teams: managing projects, deadlines, and communication with multiple clients simultaneously

 Core CRM Capabilities